 It gives me a quirky, mascot-like appearance that is quite endearing, if I do say so myself.

-I may be vertically-challenged, but my short legs never stop me from living life to the fullest!
+All us Lambkin cats are vertically-challenged, but my short legs never stop me from living life to the fullest!

 Nor do they prevent me from getting to the highest reaches of the house.
 Sure, it takes me a little more planning but I reach the tops of chairs, coffee tables and windowsills slowly, but surely.